 Limited haying or grazing of CRP acres is allowed

-WILLMAR -- Livestock producers seeking additional supplies of hay should note that local Farm Service Agency offices are now accepting requests to allow limited haying or grazing of land enrolled in the Conservation Reserve Program.
+WILLMAR -- After several months of unusually dry weather and a smaller-than-expected second cutting of alfalfa hay, livestock producers should note the provisions that allow limited haying or grazing of land enrolled in the Conservation Reserve Program.

 In accordance with those provisions, the use of CRP acres for haying or grazing is limited to specific conservation practices.
 For example, haying or grazing is prohibited on acres devoted to filter strips, tree plantings and wetland restorations.